Introducing Kat Soni -

 While I had no inclination towards pursuing more academia (I was a bit jaded by the educational system by that point), I began studying independently and traveling intensively throughout my 20s.
 I had the opportunity to travel to Italy, Mexico, the Dominican Republic, Vietnam, Fiji, Canada, Puerto Rico, Costa Rica and New Zealand, and I lived in Australia for over 3 years.
 I also lived in six different states throughout the U.S. in all different climates and ecosystems.

 I’ve kept a journal for over a decade, and I have thousands of pages of notes from this period of traveling solo, where my main impetus was investigating my inner and outer worlds.
 I dove deep into learning about yoga, meditation, psychology, music, astrology, reflexology, Human Design, creative writing, shamanic practices, wilderness skills, art, sewing, physics, Ayurveda, Chinese Medicine, herbalism, crystal healing, somatic therapy, ancestral healing, kinesiology, qigong, permaculture, gardening, regenerative farming, and breath work.Through the teachings, experiences, and remarkable guides I met along the way, I gradually began to shed the deep-seated fears and limiting beliefs mentioned above.
-This work is ongoing, and luckily I’ve adopted the perspective that life is much more fun when we learn and share from a place of excitement and curiosity as opposed to a fixed mindset based on fear and/or as a means to an end.
+This work is ongoing, and luckily I’ve adopted the perspective that life is much more enjoyable when we learn and share from a place of excitement and curiosity as opposed to a fixed mindset based on fear and/or as a means to an end.

 Heard that, Tom!
 Here’s another quote that I deeply resonate with…